Sociology, B.A.

 Curriculum Overview

-SLU's sociology B.A. curricula include exciting fieldwork practicum courses and service-learning.
+SLU's bachelor's degree in sociology curricula include exciting fieldwork practicum courses and service-learning.

 Students may complete the general sociology major or choose to use their sociology electives to pursue one of three concentrations: